 DocumentaryCreditResponse

-The DocumentaryCreditResponse message is sent by the advising bank to the issuer to notify that the DocumentaryCreditApplicationRequest message has been received by the advising bank.
+The DocumentaryCreditResponse message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditApplicationRequest message has been received by the advising bank.

 DocumentaryCreditIssuanceAdvice

 The message is sent by the advising bank to the beneficiary to notify that the documentary credit has been issued already.